Skip to main content

 This optional course is taken concurrently with English 015.
 It involves one-to-one writing consultations with a faculty member, and it’s designed to help every writer regardless of skill level because all writers benefit from personalized attention to their writing.
 This course is useful for you to take if you feel a little nervous about taking English 015.
 By taking this course, you get…

 • Lots of personal attention in the form of six one-to-one consultations with a faculty writing consultant who will help you improve your writing process and complete your English 015 assignments.
-You’ll schedule your meetings with this faculty member during the first week of classes based on your and your consultant’s availability.
+You’ll schedule your meetings with this faculty member early in the semester based on your and your consultant’s availability.

 Note that the one credit of English 005 does NOT satisfy the basic minimum requirements for graduation in any baccalaureate degree program and it may not be eligible for certain forms of financial aid.
 Please contact the financial aid office for details.